brand icon Apr17

 A small purse

-There is a small bag policy at the Masters, so you’ll want to do some quick measuring before you show up.
-Bags must be 10” x 10” x 12” or smaller, so a small crossbody bag is a great choice.
-You’ll want to carry your sunglasses, a small bottle of sunscreen, your wallet or card holder, and maybe a lip gloss or too.
-Since you can’t bring your phone in anyway, don’t worry about it fitting.
-This Caterina Bertini shoulder bag would be really cute, or this belt bag from Byrdie Social Wear.
+There is a small bag policy at most golf tournaments, so you’ll want to do some quick measuring before arriving.
+For example, at Augusta bags must be 10” x 10” x 12” or smaller, so a small crossbody bag is a great choice.
+You’ll want to carry your sunglasses, a small bottle of sunscreen, your wallet or card holder, and maybe a lip gloss or two.

 Sunscreen

 Like I just mentioned above, throw a small bottle of sunscreen in your purse.
 You’ll be outside in the sun (assuming there’s no rain…), so you’ll want to be prepared.
-I was NOT prepared last year and ended up with a pretty bad sunburn.
-This is my very favorite face sunscreen.
+I was NOT prepared at my first Masters and ended up with a pretty bad sunburn.
+The OS-01 FACE SPF 30+ is my very favorite face SPF since it applies perfectly under makeup.
+It blends right in without leaving any white cast, and it feels great on my skin all day.
+It’s made with 100% Non-Nano Mineral Broad Spectrum UV filters and potent antioxidants.

-What NOT to wear or bring to the Masters
+What NOT to wear or bring to Golf Tournaments

 Like I said above, rookie move.
-I am SO thankful I wore sneakers last year.
+I am SO thankful I wore sneakers.
+(I literally witnessed a woman falling in wedges and another walking barefoot, carrying her sandals.)

 Food and drinks